 Medication is not always necessary to control hypertension.
 Weight loss and a healthy diet can improve your blood pressure readings drastically.
-Regular exercise, reduced quantities of sodium in your diet, cutting back on caffeine intake, and one of the most important factors, is a reduction of stress levels.
-Our highly-experienced and trained doctors at Fortis Kalyan guide you into a healthy lifestyle thus cutting down your risks of developing hypertension.
+Regular exercise, reduced quantities of sodium in your diet, cutting back on caffeine intake, and one of the most significant factors, is a reduction of stress levels.

-Exposure to sunlight has shown to decrease blood pressure and increase blood flow which is extremely beneficial to our cardiovascular system.
-The top layers of the skin consist of nitric oxide and this compound reacts to sunlight which causes the blood vessels to expand due to the movement of oxide into the bloodstream, this causes a noticeable drop in blood pressure.
+Exposure to sunlight has been shown to decrease blood pressure and increase blood flow which is extremely beneficial to our cardiovascular system.
+The top layers of the skin consist of nitric oxide and this compound reacts to sunlight which causes the blood vessels to expand due to the movement of oxide into the bloodstream.
+This causes a noticeable drop in blood pressure.

 Observational studies have demonstrated that higher levels of sun exposure considerably reduce blood pressure levels in human beings.
 However, the most recent risk factor for hypertension could be insufficient exposure to natural ultraviolet radiation or deliberate avoidance of sunlight.
 Solar radiation has multiple positive benefits, one of the most important being the production of vitamin D in the skin.
 Multiple skin diseases such as psoriasis, localized scleroderma, vitiligo etc. can be successfully treated with solar radiation or artificial UV (ultraviolet) radiation.
 Another important and useful factor of UV exposure is an improvement of mood due to the release of endorphins in the body.